thirdweb-dev/typescript-sdk/README.md

 /
 // load your private key in a secure way (env variable, never commited to git) const privateKey = process.env.PRIVATE_KEY;
-// instantiate the SDK based on your private key (we're still passing the `polygon` network choice, here too) const sdk = ThirdwebSDK.fromPrivateKey(privateKey, "polygon");
+// instantiate the SDK based on your private key, with the desired chain to connect to const sdk = ThirdwebSDK.fromPrivateKey(privateKey, "polygon");

 // deploy contracts
 const deployedAddress = sdk.deployer.deployNFTCollection({
   name: "My NFT Collection",
+  primary_sale_recipient: "0x...",
 });

 // access your deployed contracts